status-im/wiki.status.im/docs/community/how-to-grow-our-community.md

 - When you get to know people in the community who have interests or skills then let them know about or invite them to join the channels that play to their strengths.

-- If you think there is a need for a channel (but your not sure) then drop in to #channel_manager and make a proposal:-
-        *  Make sure that the channel name is easy to understand
-        *  The description should help others make a quick decision which channels they need to join.
+- If you think there is a need for a channel (but you're unsure) then please drop in to #channel-manager and make a proposal: **Make sure that the channel name is easy to understand**.
+The description should help others make a quick decision which channels they should join.

 ## Highlighting & Managing Needs